posaune0423/dojo-phaser-template/README.md

 ## Getting Started

+### Contracts

-2. Check versions of Scarb and Dojo and Cairo
+1. Check versions of Scarb and Dojo and Cairo

 ```zsh
 sozo --verison